The Washington State University Pullman Catalog

 Materials Science and Engineering

 A minor in materials science and engineering requires 16 credits which must include ME 220 and MSE 201.
 An additional 12 credits must be chosen from MSE 302, 316, 318, 321, 331, 332, 333, 404, 406, 413, ME 310, 311, 312, or E E 496.
-9 hours of upper-division work must be taken in residence at WSU or through WSU-approved education abroad or educational exchange courses.
+9 credits of upper-division work must be earned in WSU courses or through WSU-approved education abroad or educational exchange courses.

 Mechanical Engineering